 It’s illegal for learner drivers to drive on the motorway unless they’re accompanied by an approved driving instructor in a vehicle with dual controls.
 You can only drive unaccompanied on a motorway if you've passed your driving test.

 An amendment in the law took place in 2018.
 Now, newly qualified drivers can take additional lessons through the voluntary Pass Plus scheme in England, Wales and Scotland.

 This change is just for learner drivers and is designed to increase safety.

 Driving on the motorway can be stressful for any new driver.
 But the expertise of a driving instructor can help you understand the rules of the motorway and to build your experience.
 Helping you to feel more comfortable and secure.

-Some learner drivers welcome this opportunity.
-Beth Holloway from St Albans said:
+It’s an opportunity some learner drivers like Beth Holloway from St Albans welcome:

 “I think it's a good idea for learner drivers to be allowed to go the motorway accompanied by their driving instructor.

 “I remember the first time I went on a dual carriageway I found it really scary.
 Everyone was going so fast and it was like nothing I'd experienced before.

 "I'm confident on dual carriageways now.
 Although I know that motorways are similar, I'm aware that there are differences.
 It would be good to learn about them with someone experienced.”